neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 #### USE_CASE

-The generally supported use cases for Sparsify currently are:
+The generally supported use cases for Sparsify are:

 -   CV - classification:  `cv-classification`
 -   CV - detection:  `cv-detection`